-With the impending new WordPress block based editing experience, Gutenberg, many are preparing for the initial merge by installing the Classic Editor plugin.
-My understanding was that this plugin will initially suspend the new editor on their site, however this is not entirely true.
+Based on everything I’ve heard, my understanding was that this plugin will suspend the new editor on a site, however this is not entirely true.

 Classic Editor Settings

-Once installed the Classic Editor plugin adds one setting to Settings > Writing.
+Once installed the Classic Editor plugin adds two settings to Settings > Writing.

 Updating the value with WP CLI